I’ve been struggling with chronic illness for a while now, and you would think I got it all figured out, but these past few weeks have been terrible.

 If you’re struggling with chronic illness and need help figuring things out, take a look into these resources:

-And if you’re a freelancer or consultant that wants to add day rate services for your business, check out The Life-Changing Magic of Day Rates
+If you’re a freelancer or consultant that wants to add day rate services (aka day intensives or VIP days) for your business, check out The Life-Changing Magic of Day Rates.

-Check back for Part 2 to find out how I’m putting it all together or join the list for updates.
+Join the list to find out how I created VIP Days.
 Next email will be about setting up systems and processes, so I’ll guide you by using myself as an example.
 You’ll also be the first to know when I’m ready to launch.
 (Plus, discounted offers for beta testers.)